DevAndyLee/mock-api-blog/README.md

 # Mock the Back-End with Node.js

-This is the companion project for the [Blog Article](http://blog.scottlogic.com/2018/03/20/mock-the-backend-with-node.html).
+This is the companion project for the blog article [Mock the Back-End with Node](http://blog.scottlogic.com/2018/03/20/mock-the-backend-with-node.html).

 ## Run the demo application